RobinTail/zod-sockets/README.md

 });
 ```

-## Factory
+## Actions

+### Making actions

-Factory is an entity made aware of the Emission types (possible outgoing events) by supplying the config and is capable
+Actions (the declarations of incoming events) are produced on an `ActionFactory` which is an entity made aware of the
-of producing Actions (declarations of incoming events).
-This architecture enables you to keep the produced Actions
+Emission types (possible outgoing events) by supplying the config to its constructor.
+This architecture enables you to
-in separate self-descriptive files.
+keep the produced Actions in separate self-descriptive files.

 ```typescript
 import { ActionsFactory } from "zod-sockets";

 const actionsFactory = new ActionsFactory(config);
 ```

-## Actions

 The Emission awareness of the `ActionsFactory` enables you to emit and broadcast other events due to receiving the
 incoming event.
 This should not be confused with acknowledgments that are basically direct and immediate responses to